gamma-opt/p-Lagrangian_relaxation.jl/README.md

-# *p*-Lagrnaigan relaxation
+# *p*-Lagrangian relaxation

-This package contains an implementation of the *p*-Lagrnagian relaxation method for the noncovnex MIQCQP problems.
-It includes the primal model formulation, it's RNMDT and *p*-LR relaxations and dynamic precision-based algorithm realisation in the context of RNMDT and *p*-Lagranion relaxation methods.
+This package contains an implementation of the *p*-Lagrangian relaxation method for the noncovnex MIQCQP problems.
+It includes the primal model formulation, it's RNMDT and *p*-LR relaxations and dynamic precision-based algorithm realisation in the context of RNMDT and *p*-Lagrangian relaxation methods.

-This package is authored by *Nikita Belyak* and *Fabricio Oliveira* and is a part of the study presented in the scientific paper *p*-Lagrnagian relaxation
+This package is authored by *Nikita Belyak* and *Fabricio Oliveira* and is a part of the study presented in the scientific paper *p*-Lagrangian relaxation

 **Contents**